 All that Earle has achieved is in spite of limiting views of women held by many.
 Her accomplishments over the years include National Geographic Society Explorer-in-Residence, chief scientist at NOAA, founder and president of Mission Blue, nearly 30 honorary degrees, authoring more than 190 publications, lecturing in more than 80 countries, leading more than 100 expeditions, logging more than 7000 hours underwater, setting undersea depth records, appearing in hundreds of radio and television productions and receiving more than a hundred national and international honours.

 Sylvia Earle is patron to our founding organisation, The Sustainable Seas Trust, and the African Marine Waste Network had the honour of having her give a plenary speech at The African Marine Waste Conference.
-She continues to inspire generations of women.
+She continues to inspire generations of women through her work.

 Click here to read her interview with TIME Magazine article